thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment54" caption=false%}

 For Ogden, wonder does not lie outside of loss.
 Oftentimes, wonder instigates loss.
-Pointing to the word's entanglement with *Wunder-kammer*, "those “curiosity cabinets” filled with skulls, artifacts, rocks, fossils, and other specimens," she defines wonder as the "impulse to know and acquire the world" (7).
+Pointing to the word's entanglement with *Wunder-kammer*, "those “curiosity cabinets” filled with skulls, artifacts, rocks, fossils, and other specimens," she defines wonder as the "impulse to know and acquire the world." [^16]

 I think here about the title of Katie's book, her possessive "my" when referring to the river, and I think about the customary use of the words "capture" and "take" in photography.
 In this light, Tad's photograph collection becomes a kind of *Wunder-kammer,* a curiosity cabinet filled with the rocks and artifacts of Glen Canyon.
 Katie and Tad did not want to take the canyon all for themselves, but they did want to maintain their access to it, an access that was predicated on the removal of Glen Canyon from Indigenous possession--oftentimes in the name of wonder.